xiix0/scam/README.md

-Don't look now, but there is a multi-legged creature on your shoulder.
+You will be advanced socially, without any special effort on your part.